nakomis/incubator-brooklyn/docs/guide/ops/catalog/index.md

 The `libraries` section references OSGi bundles required for the blueprint.
 It can be omitted if everything required by the blueprint is already on the Brooklyn classpath.
-These URL's should be to stable OSGi bundles;
+These URLs should be to stable OSGi bundles;
 if the contents at any of these URLs changes, the behaviour of the blueprint may change whenever a bundle is reloaded in a Brooklyn server, and if entities have been deployed against that version, their behavior may change in subtle or potentially incompatible ways.